prakharb10/IECSE-App-Summer-21/README.md

 ```
 * All the solutions will be posted in the main branch.

-* All the tasks and resources for the winter project will be posted in the wiki.
+* All the tasks and resources for the winter project will be posted in the [Wiki](https://github.com/prakharb10/IECSE-App-Summer-21/wiki).